 If a child shows violent, threatening, aggressive or verbal (including racial) behaviour they are sent (accompanied) immediately to the Head Teacher.
 Behaviour is recorded on CPOMS system.
-Racial or homophobic incidents are recorded in the separate log, forms completed and sent to LCC.
+Racial or homophobic incidents are recorded in the separate log, forms completed.
 Parents are informed of this.